masonfmatthews/rails_assignments/projects/health_tracker/README.md

 During the course of this assignment:

-* You can use scaffold for at most two of these data tables.
+* You can use scaffold for the first three of these controllers, but build one by hand without scaffold.
 * During development, the application should have a number of points in time in which there are no known bugs.
 If you have links that go nowhere, pages that don't work, or random errors you can't explain, DON'T move on to the next feature.
 Fix the bugs first, clean up the links, and get it in a solid state.
 Then put `#shipit` somewhere in the commit message and move on to the next feature.
 I'll check your commits to see how many times you've been shippable.
 * Your dashboard must:
   * have links to all four of the list pages.